raspibolt/raspibolt/raspibolt_60_bonus.md

 Difficulty: easy

-In case your SD card gets corrupted or you brick your node, it's handy to have a quick recovery image at hand.
+In case your microSD card gets corrupted or you brick your node, it's handy to have a quick recovery image at hand.
 It's not a full backup solution, but allows a system recovery.

 ## [Additional scripts: show balance & channels](raspibolt_67_additional-scripts.md)